chemerisuk/better-xhr/README.md

 This will clone the latest version of the __better-xhr__ into the `bower_components` directory at the root of your project.

-Then just append the following scripts on your page before the end of `<body>`:
+Then just append the following scripts on your page:

 ```html
 <script src="bower_components/promise-polyfill/Promise.js"></script>